Cameron-Porter/portfolio/README.md

 - Improve upon my React skills.
 - Implement a call to action as well as a follow through.

+<h3> Some Design Inspiration </h3>
+For all pages, I grouped elements in accordance with Hick's Law.
+This allows for users to easily see what all is in relation to one another.

+Likewise, the Law of Proximity was utilize in both the Nav and Footer, as well as the Project menu.
+Each are grouped closely without additional clutter in order to make it easy for the user to understand their purpose.

+The Law of Similarity was implemented by use of the hexigonal SVG elements.
+I have one as part of a logo and used them to house photographs throughout.
+Though they are spread around, it establishes a sense of cohesion across the site.

+Though not expliciently intended, Miller's Law was established through the use of 7 distinct sections throughout the site.
+As most people can only remember about 7 things at any given time, I think adding too much more would be hindersome.

 <h3> Key Players in this Creation: </h3>